Edmund McMillen: The Binding of Isaac

 Developer Nicalis worked with McMillen in 2014 to complete a remake of the game, The Binding of Isaac: Rebirth, bringing additional features that McMillen had planned that exceeded Flash's limitation, as well as to improve the game's graphics and enable ports for other systems beyond personal computers, including PlayStation 4 and Vita, Xbox One, Wii U, Nintendo 3DS, and the Nintendo Switch.
 The Binding of Isaac: Rebirth has received three expansions, each one including more bosses, items, and areas.
 The first expansion, The Binding of Isaac: Afterbirth, released on October 30, 2015, the second expansion, The Binding of Isaac: Afterbirth+, released on January 3, 2017, and the third and final expansion, The Binding of Isaac: Repentance, was released on March 31, 2021.

 In 2016, McMillen announced a prequel to The Binding of Isaac titled The Legend of Bum-bo, independently developed by programmer James Interactive and himself.
 The game was produced over the course of four years, without a working prototype created during the process.
 The Legend of Bum-bo was digitally released on Steam on November 12, 2019, to mixed reviews.
 The game was ported to iOS on December 7, 2020, then to Epic Games Store, GOG.com, Nintendo Switch, PlayStation 5 and Xbox Series X & Series S by Nicalis in 2022.

 The End is Nigh

 The End Is Nigh is a platform adventure video game developed by Edmund McMillen and Tyler Glaiel.
 The game was released on July 12, 2017, on Microsoft Windows via Steam.
 Ports of the game were released on August 15, 2017, on macOS and on December 12, 2017, for Linux and Nintendo Switch, with a port for the PlayStation 4 and PlayStation Vita in development.
 The game has been described as a spiritual successor to McMillen's Super Meat Boy.

-The themes within the game were inspired by personal and professional experiences that had happened around the time of the game's development such as threatened lawsuits and his wife's pregnancy.
+The themes within the game were inspired by personal and professional experiences that had happened around the time of the game's development such as threatened lawsuits, his wife's pregnancy, and agoraphobia, which were described by McMillen as the "darkest" point in his career.
 McMillen was contemplating whether he wanted to continue making games, and these thoughts inspired the content of the game.

+McMillen claimed that, to contrast Super Meat Boy's themes of challenging yourself because "it's worth it", The End is Nigh was designed to make players constantly question whether or not the game's challenges will reward them in the end.
+McMillen went on to describe The End is Nigh as "constantly waiting for the other shoe to drop, but it never drops", and described the struggles of the protagonist (Ash) as a "life falling apart".